ivybowman/AutoBooks/setup.md

-cronitor_name_web = AutoBooksWeb #Name of monitor to use for Cronitor in the web function. cronitor_apikey = #Apikey for Cronitor to send monitoring data. discord_bot_token = #Optional for using the discord bot functionality. odm_folder = #Folder where your .odm files are located. out_folder = #Folder where m4b files will be moved to.
+cronitor_name_web = AutoBooksWeb #Name of monitor to use for Cronitor in the web function. cronitor_apikey = #Apikey for Cronitor to send monitoring data. discord_bot_token = #Optional for using the discord bot functionality. test_args = false #Picks args for odmpy, true disables merging into m4b files test_run = false #Picks whether to enable a function call used for testing.
+Do not use with the autobooks-web command. odm_folder = #Folder where your .odm files are located. out_folder = #Folder where m4b files will be moved to.